-HUNTSVILLE, Ala. — Now that the 305 8th Street residents have received their second dose of the coronavirus vaccine, they're ready to take on the world and get back to a somewhat normal lifestyle.
+HUNTSVILLE, Ala. — Now that the 305 8th Street residents have received their second dose of the coronavirus vaccine, they're ready to take on the world and get back to a somewhat normal life.

 "Today marks the 14th day for everyone total to have a second vaccine," said Cydney Amos, program coordinator at 305 8th Street.